aecobb53/track-tracker/bin/README.md

 This is the big guy.
 It looks through the results directories and grabs each meets data.
 Then parses every entry.
 Then saves all athlete data in the HuGE JSON FILE.

 ## data_curator.py
 Takes the formatted HUGE JSON FILE and extracts athlete and team specific results.
 Then creates two new files with that data.

+## populate_db.py
+Takes the results files and adds them to the local DB.

 ## meets_formatter.py
 I actually dont remember what this is for